-Guide for the development and implementation of curricula for plurilingual and intercultural education (2015), which constitutes an operationalization and further development of CEFR Chapter 8 on language diversification and the curriculum.

-► Competences for Democratic Culture: Living together as equals in culturally diverse democratic societies (2016), the sources for which helped to inspire some of the new descriptors for mediation included in this volume.
+Guide for the Development and Implementation of Curricula for Plurilingual and Intercultural Education (2016), which constitutes an operationalization and further development of CEFR Chapter 8 on language diversification and the curriculum.
+Competences for Democratic Culture: Living together as equals in culturally diverse democratic societies (2016), the sources for which helped to inspire some of the new descriptors for mediation included in this volume.

-Users concerned with school education may also wish to consult the paper Education, mobility, otherness: the role of mediation in schools (2015), which helped the conceptualisation of mediation in the descriptor development project.
+Users concerned with school education may also wish to consult the paper Education, mobility, otherness: the mediation functions of schools (2015), which helped the conceptualisation of mediation in the descriptor development project.